-This is the Georgia Southern University Women's Track scholarship and program info page.
-Here you will get specifics on the college and information on their Women's Track program like who to get hold of about recruiting, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.
+This is the Georgia Southern University Women's Track scholarship and program information page.
+Here you will get specifics on the school and information on their Women's Track program like who to contact about recruitment, names of past alumni, what scholarship opportunities are available and how to start the recruiting process.

 - Assistant Brittany Cox

 If you're interested in becoming a part of the Georgia Southern University Women's Track program they are the people you must speak to.
 You can choose to contact them via email using the link above or call the college to get more specifics about the school and Women's Track program before deciding if it is the best fit for you.

 Create a Free NCSA Profile to Begin Connecting with Coaches

 NCSA offers student high school athletes the information and tools they need to increase their chances of being recruited by a Women's Track program, whether it's at Georgia Southern University or another college.
 Since 2000, NCSA has been connecting coaches and athletes which is a vital part of the recruiting process.
 This year alone there are 16754 Women's Track student athletes making use of the NCSA scouting professionals, network and technology to get their highlights in front of 4654 coaches at 1650 colleges Women's Track programs across the country.

 If you want to join the Georgia Southern University Women's Track program you need to start building relationships and a highly-visible, professional quality recruiting profile.
 Starting that process as soon as possible is crucial to your success.
 So create your free profile to become a verified NCSA Women's Track athlete and start connecting with coaches at the Georgia Southern University Women's Track program today.